 Industry Group Sources

 - “Interview with Paul Anastas,” video.

 Your Individual Sources

-Select one article from the bibliography on The Case of Plastics website recommended for the Sustainability Group.
+- Select one article from the The Case of Plastics bibliography recommended for the Sustainability Group.
 Read the article and write two paragraphs summarizing the article and how it will be useful to you in the upcoming debate.